awsdocs/aws-net-developer-guide/doc_source/csharp_kms_code_examples.md

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/KMS#code-examples)\.
-This examples grants a user permission to use a key for encryption and decryption\.

 ```
         public static async Task Main()